G7.02-4 Classification and Compensation

 4.6.2 Flextime work scheduling guidelines

 - The first priority for each department is to accomplish its mission.
-Utilization of flextime scheduling should not decrease a department's productivity, nor adversely affect the operations of other departments, the services provided for the university, students, other constituents or the general public.
+Utilization of flextime scheduling should not decrease a department's productivity, nor adversely affect the operations of other departments, or the services provided for the university, students, other constituents or the general public.

 - Flextime must not increase staffing costs including overtime compensation.